Duke’s Camp: Our full report

 - Food quality

-A light breakfast is served while out on the morning game drive.
-This is usually quite a selection of cereals, fruit, hard-boiled eggs, freshly made muffins, tea and coffee.
+Before an early morning activity, a quick cup of tea or coffee is served with muffins or cookies on a ‘to go’ basis.
+A light breakfast is then served while out on the morning game drive.
+This is usually a selection of cereals, fruit, hard-boiled eggs, freshly made muffins, tea and coffee.
+For guests with a later activity, or on request, a more leisurely breakfast is served in camp.

-Afternoon tea at Duke’s was delicious: shortbread biscuits, quiche tartlets, fruit and an irresistible coffee and walnut cake.
-There was also hot and iced tea and coffee on offer.
-It is during teatime that the evening's dinner menu will be announced by the chef, usually incorporating a choice of two or three main courses.
+Afternoon tea at Duke's Camp is usually delicious.
+Hot and cold drink choices are accompanied by a selection of savoury and sweet treats.
+We’ve tried shortbread biscuits, quiche tartlets, mini chicken pies, chocolate lamingtons, scones with jam and cream, and an irresistible coffee and walnut cake.
+It is during teatime that the evening's dinner menu will be announced by the chef, usually incorporating a choice of three main courses.

 Dinner is usually a communal meal around one long table.
-We started with a spicy butternut soup accompanied by a freshly made bread roll.
-For our main course we opted for fillet of beef wrapped in bacon served with mashed potato and a selection of caramelised carrots, zucchini and beans.
-On our second night we had a deliciously warming lamb curry with rice and mixed vegetables.
-For desserts we opted for homemade ice cream – twice!
+It begins with soup accompanied by a freshly made bread roll, and we’ve had spicy butternut and green pea soups.
+For our main courses we’ve selected from fillet of beef wrapped in bacon served with mashed potato and a selection of caramelised carrots, zucchini and beans; a deliciously warming lamb curry with rice and mixed vegetables; salmon with potato rosti cakes and steamed vegetables; and quinoa cakes with chickpea tagine.
+The meal is rounded off with dessert and we remember delicious homemade ice creams and chocolate malva pudding.

-We were offered red or white wine with our dinner, and house spirits were also available.
+We were offered red or white wine chosen to accompany our dinner, and house spirits were also available.
 After dinner, drinks were served around the campfire. - Dining style

 - Mixture of group dining and individual tables